 Read More : 5 Reasons Why You Don’t Need A Power Meter

-Then there are the charts and metrics generated from those data such as Training Stress Score that monitors your condition, fitness and fatigue.
-The Training Stress Score is made up of the Acute Training Load for fatigue, Chronic Training Load for fitness and Training Stress Balance for form.
+Then there are the charts and metrics generated from those data such as Training Stress Score that monitors your condition, fitness, and fatigue.
+The Training Stress Score is made up of the Acute Training Load for fatigue, Chronic Training Load for fitness, and Training Stress Balance for form.

-If you haven’t trained with power before, you’re going to need to learn how interpret all this data and learn a bunch of new acronyms!
+If you haven’t trained with power before, you’re going to need to learn how to interpret all this data and learn a bunch of new acronyms!

 2. You Might Turn into A Data Geek